 In March 2017, the Company's Board of Directors adopted, and its stockholders approved, the 2017 Employee Stock Purchase Plan ("ESPP"), which became effective on the date it was adopted.
-As of July 31, 2018, a total of 2,002,242 shares of the Company's common stock are available for sale to employees under the ESPP.
 The number of shares of the Company's common stock that will be available for sale to employees under the ESPP increases annually on the first day of each fiscal year beginning on February 1, 2018, in an amount equal to the lesser of: (i) 2,500,000 shares; (ii) 1% of the outstanding shares of the Company's common stock as of the last day of the immediately preceding fiscal year; or (iii) such other amount as the administrator may determine.
 On February 1, 2018, the number of shares of common stock available for issuance under the ESPP was automatically increased according to its terms by 939,769 shares.
+As of October 31, 2018, a total of 1,746,085 shares of the Company's common stock are available for sale to employees under the ESPP.

 The initial offering period of the ESPP commenced on the effective date of the Initial Public Offering ("IPO"), April 13, 2017, and ended on March 15, 2018.
-In connection with the initial offering period of the ESPP, 437,527 shares of common stock were purchased under the ESPP at a purchase price of\$9.35 per share for total proceeds of\$4.1 million.
-A new offering period began on March 15, 2018 and will end on September 17, 2018.
-As offuly 31, 2018, 292,447 shares are estimated to be purchased at the end of the current offering period and \$2.1 million has been withheld on behalf of employees for these future purchases under the ESPP and is included in accounts payable, accrued expenses and other current liabilities.
+In connection with the initial offering period of the ESPP, 437,527 shares of common stock were purchased under the ESPP at a purchase price of \$9.35 per share for total proceeds of \$4.1 million.
+A second offering period began on March 15, 2018 and ended on September 17, 2018.
+In connection with the second offering period256,157 shares of common stock were purchased under the ESPP at a purchase price of \$10.49 per share for total proceeds of \$2.7 million.
+A third offering period began on September 17, 2018 and will end on March 15, 2019.
+As of October 31, 2018, 179,221 shares are estimated to be purchased at the end of the offering period and \$0.9 million has been withheld on behalf of employees for these future purchases under the ESPP and is included in accounts payable, accrued expenses and other current liabilities.